exercism/csharp/docs/INSTALLATION.md

 ## Using an IDE

 If you want a more full-featured editing experience, you probably want to to use an IDE.
-These are the most popular IDE's that support building .NET projects:
+These are the most popular IDEs that support building .NET projects:

 - [Visual Studio 2022](https://www.visualstudio.com/downloads/)
 - [Visual Studio Code](https://code.visualstudio.com/download) with the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp)
 - [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/)
 - [Project Rider](https://www.jetbrains.com/rider/download/)

-Note: as the .NET project format differs significantly from earlier versions, older IDE's (like Visual Studio 2015) are not supported.
+Note: as the .NET project format differs significantly from earlier versions, older IDEs (like Visual Studio 2015) are not supported.